SoWhitIs/pyber-analysis/README.md

 ***
+***
-On the  hand, as in review of the below line graph for fares by city type we can see:
+On the  hand, when review of data illustrated in the below line graph for fares by city type we can see:

-* Ridership in _all_ geographic regions took a dip in March, having had a steady climb from mid-late February 2019.
+* Ridership in _all_ geographic regions took a dip at the start of March, having had a steady climb between the second to third weeks in February 2019.

+* Ridership in both Rural and Urban Cities increased at the end of March, with the two combined, yeilding revenues of over $2500.

+* Suburban ridership remained rather consistent  in generated revenues, ranging from  $500 to $1500.

 <p align="center">
   <i><b> PyBer Total Fares, Per City Type, (Resampled, By Week) </b></i>
  </p>